Database-Tycoon/Renegade/README.md

 Refer to the [official documentation](https://docs.evidence.dev/) for more information.

-### Cube
+## Cube
 [Cube](https://cube.dev/) is a universal semantic layering platform.

 [Here](https://cube.dev/docs/product/getting-started/core/create-a-project) is the official documentation to get started with Cube.

-Renegade already has a cube project folder containing basic configuraitons and model cubes for the NYC Open Data dataset as a duckdb source.
+Renegade already has a cube project folder containing basic configurations and model cubes for the NYC Open Data dataset as a duckdb source.
 Please note you will need to have Docker installed and running on your machine.

 If you're running the project locally, here's how to get started:
 1. Run the nyc_open_data_pipeline.py script with duckdb as the destination to generate some data in the nyc_open_data_pipeline.duckdb file in the RENEGADE root directory.